vathuth07/Food-Delivery-Reactjs/README.md

 # Food web App

 This is a Food Delivery application built with React and Redux.
 It allows users to browse favourite food, view their menus, and place orders.
-This project aims to replicate some of the key features of the Zomato platform.

 ## Features